-The model consists of a set of spins X_s at locations $s \in S$, where S is an $n \times m$ lattice with periodic boundary conditions.
-In physics applications, the lattice is typically large.
+The model consists of a set of spins X_s at locations $s \in S$, where S is an $n \times m$ lattice (typically large in physics applications) with periodic boundary conditions and with the four nearest neighbour neighbourhood.

 Each spin is pointing either up or down, i.e.